4 Easy Ways to Perform BI Testing

 These are the most common tools that are used in business intelligence testing:

-• Microsoft Power BI: This business analytics service from Microsoft provides companies with interactive visuals and in-depth business intelligence capabilities.
-It possesses an interface that Microsoft believes is easy enough to allow its users to create reports and dashboards for their needs.
+- Microsoft Power BI: This business analytics service from Microsoft provides companies with interactive visuals and in-depth business intelligence capabilities.
+Its interface is easy enough for Microsoft to allow its users to create reports and dashboards for their needs.

-• Microsoft SQL Server: Another Microsoft product, SQL Server is a database management system that primarily works to store and retrieve data according to the requests it receives from other applications.
+- Microsoft SQL Server: Another Microsoft product, SQL Server, is a database management system that primarily stores and retrieves data according to the requests it receives from other applications.

-• Oracle BI: Oracle Business Intelligence, also called OBI, is a compilation of business intelligence tools.
-It is made up of the offerings from former Siebel Systems business intelligence as well as the Hyperion Solutions business intelligence.
+- Oracle BI: Oracle Business Intelligence, or OBI, is a compilation of business intelligence tools.
+It includes the offerings from former Siebel Systems business intelligence and Hyperion Solutions business intelligence.

-• Apache Impala: This is an open-source parallel processing SQL query engine that is used for data stored within a computer cluster that runs Apache Hadoop.
-The software has long been categorized as the equivalent of Google F1, which is also the reason why it was developed in 2012.
+- Apache Impala: This open-source parallel processing SQL query engine is used for data stored within a computer cluster that runs Apache Hadoop.
+The software has long been categorized as the equivalent of Google F1, which is why it was developed in 2012.

-• Pentaho: The business intelligence software Pentaho provides users with features for data integration, reporting, data dashboards, OLAP solutions, data mining, load capabilities, and more.
-Hitachi Data Systems acquired Pentaho back in 2015 and became a part of Hitachi Vantara by 2017.
+- Pentaho: The business intelligence software Pentaho provides users with features for data integration, reporting, data dashboards, OLAP solutions, data mining, load capabilities, and more.
+Hitachi data systems acquired Pentaho in 2015 and became Hitachi Vantara in 2017.

 Conclusion